 04 of 10

-Most floral colors do have some sort of fan base.
-There are gardeners, for example, who love yellows, reds and oranges for their ability to light up an otherwise drab area of the yard with vibrant color.
+Every floral color has a fan base.
+There are gardeners who love yellows, reds, and oranges for their ability to light up an otherwise drab area of the yard with vibrant color.
 For others, looking for more subdued colors, soft pink or lavender may be favorites.

 05 of 10